 These are math books with words, not numbers.
 So math concepts are the focus, not arithmetic functions.
 Of course, if you want to use Mathematicians are People, Too as a jumping off point for a study of geometry or algebra, for example, you certainly could!
 In fact, that’s exactly how I see these books.
 They are engaging narratives that encourage further investigation.
 As you read, you’ll see lots of tangents you can choose to explore.

-How can you use these books?
-Well, if you’re already using a living approach to math, these volumes fit perfectly with a study of math history.
 If you desire to shift towards a living math approach but aren’t there yet, this book is also a good choice.
 You could choose any mathematician and read just one chapter.
 Your children could see that mathematicians really aren’t boring guys and gals!
 And math is actually much more than multiplying and dividing.
-Or these books could add a mathematical facet to a history study.
-Just read the chapters as you reach the time periods in your history lessons.
-If you need biography genre for literature, these short one chapter stories will serve you well.

 What a great review!
 However, now I have to have them, so I’m not sure the hubster is going to think it’s so great! 😉